marialaurafb/people-things-traces/index.md

     Eventually, this website will also link to the full database I assembled during my doctorate.
 In the meantime, I will be sharing ongoing projects, reflections, and other interdisciplinary work.
 </p>
 <p>
-Because my daily life and research move between two languages (Spanish and English), and two worlds (the digital and the analog, as I’m also a crafter), you will find a mix of all four here.
-Some posts will appear in English, others in Spanish, and I will do my best to make everything available in both.
+Because my daily life and research move between two languages (Spanish and English) and two worlds (the digital and the analog, as I’m also a crafter), you will find a mix of all four here.
+Some posts will appear in English, while others will be in Spanish, and I will do my best to make everything available in both languages.
   </p>
 </div>